Consumer Fireworks

 BEFORE THE SHOW:

-• Read instructions on each product carefully
+• Read all instructions carefully before lighting any firework.

 DURING THE SHOW: